Cemex says weak Europe offsets U.S. construction pickup

 It wrapped up a refinancing package in the autumn that gave it much-needed room to push back looming debt payments for up to four years.

-Cemex has also used non-core asset sales in the past to pay off debt.
-It raised about $1.1 billion in November by selling a bigger-than-expected stake in its Latam unit in an IPO in Colombia.
+Cemex has also used non-core asset sales in the past to pay off debt and it raised about $1.1 billion in November by selling a bigger-than-expected stake in its Latam unit in an IPO in Colombia.